Rosuvastatin on the NHS: Prescribing, Monitoring and What to Expect

 Lifestyle alongside medication:

-• Regular physical activity: at least 150 minutes of moderate-intensity exercise per week
+- Regular physical activity: Aim for at least 150 minutes of moderate exercise each week.

 When to refer:

-• If a patient cannot tolerate at least two different statins
+- If you cannot tolerate at least two different statins.

 Practical Tips for Taking Rosuvastatin